Complete vs Incomplete Spinal Cord Injury: What You Need to Know

 Some characteristics of an incomplete spinal cord injury include:

 - Retaining some sensation below the site of the injury.
-The feelings may come and go, and may be much weaker than the sensations you used to experience.
+The sense of feeling may come and go, and may be much weaker than the sensations you used to experience.

 - Being able to move some muscles below the site of the injury.
 The extent of movement may vary, and you may have good control over some muscles, but no control over others.

-With both incomplete and complete spinal cord injuries, mobility impairments, including tetraplegia/quadriplegia and paraplegia, are common.
+With both incomplete and complete spinal cord injuries, mobility impairments, including tetraplegia/quadriplegia and complete paraplegia, are common.

 - The location of the injury.
 The higher the injury is, the more unlikely recovery becomes.